nparashuram/virtual-device-wall/README.md

 2. Install the tool using `npm install virtual-device-wall`
 3. Run `node_modules/.bin/wall --appetize=APPETIZE_KEY`.
 4. Open the URL displayed on a large screen (preferably a television or a projector !!).
+5. If you had a device connected, you can use that device as a remote for mirroring gestures on your device wall.

 ## How it works